acelyc111/kudu/docs/design-docs/triggering-maintenance-ops.md

 The Age of MemRowSet objects
 -------------------------------------------------------------------------------
-MemRowSet and DeltaMemRowSet objects must be flushed to disk when they get too old.
+MemRowSet and DeltaMemStore objects must be flushed to disk when they get too old.
 If we don't do this, the write-ahead log (WAL) will grow without bound.
 This growth would waste disk space and slow startup to a crawl, since the entire WAL must be traversed during the startup process.

-We should embed a WAL op id in each MemRowSets and DeltaMemRowSet.
+We should embed a WAL op id in each MemRowSets and DeltaMemStore.
 The scheduler will look more favorably on the flushing of a MemRowSet as it ages.
 After the operation id falls too far behind, it will try to flush the MemRowSet no matter what.